 The Learning Enhancement Team has a dedicated educational researcher who supports teaching staff and program leaders to gain valuable insights into their teaching practices and the student learning experience through the design and application of a range of context specific and bespoke evaluation practices.
 This is informed through reference to the educational research literature.
+Our Educational researcher assists with:

 • conducting program level reviews that inform strategic decisions about curriculum structure